v7e5/markdown-live-preview/readme.md

 - This tool is for localhost use and supports only one SSE client at a time, so if you have multiple tabs open with the same URL, only the last one receives updates.
-- GitHub Flavored Markdown is the default dialect used in this project.
+- GitHub Flavored Markdown is the default flavor.
 You can change this and configure other options in `srv.js`.
 ```javascript
 const conv = new md.Converter()
 conv.setFlavor('github')